Important aspects of the app for SharePoint architecture and development landscape

-Autohosted: Apps that include a Windows Azure Web Site, and possibly also a SQL Azure database, that are automatically installed when the app is installed.
+Autohosted: Apps that include a Azure Web Site, and possibly also a Microsoft Azure SQL Database, that are automatically installed when the app is installed.

 SharePoint-hosted: Apps that include only SharePoint components and logic that runs on the client.

 These are not exclusive categories.
 An app for SharePoint can have both SharePoint-hosted and cloud-hosted components.
-For more detailed information about hosting options and some guidance for how to choose between them, see Hosting options for apps for SharePoint.
+For more detailed information about hosting options and some guidance for how to choose between them, see Choose patterns for developing and hosting your app for SharePoint.

 The website to which an app for SharePoint is installed is called the host web.
 However, the significant parts of the app for SharePoint, whether they are SharePoint components or external components, are not deployed to the host web.
 External parts are deployed to external servers or cloud accounts.
 SharePoint components are deployed to a special website with its own domain.
 This is called the app web.
 Only a limited set of UI elements that give users access to the app's other components are deployed to the host web.
 These UI components in the host web are deployed as part of a host web Feature — a Feature that is loose in the app package instead of inside a .wsp file.
 The components that are deployed to the app web are always in Features that are inside a .wsp file.
 Both kinds of Features must have Web scope.
 No other scope is possible for Features in apps for SharePoint.